mehmoodosman/EchoMind/README.md

 This keeps the interaction **very low effort and low cognitive load** while still giving the child agency and choice.

-> ⚠️ At this stage (pre-hackathon), this repository only contains the **project structure**.
-> All functional code will be created during the hackathon to comply with the “original work” rules.

 ---

 ## 🎯 Goal